A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Measurement scenario

 \section{Measurement scenario}

-The measurement campaign was carried out in an industrial environment at the department of mechanical engineering at Lund University.
+The measurement campaign was carried out in an industrial environment in the department of mechanical engineering at Lund University with details presented in \cite{Nelson2024}.
+The measurement environment is depicted in Fig.~\ref{fig:photo-hall} where some of the machinery can be seen.
+Most of the machinery was enclosed and the radio environment was fairly static, except for the sporadic movement of people working in the hall.
 The channel sounder presented in \cite{Nelson2024} was used to collect the samples at a carrier frequency of $\fcarrier = \SI{3.75}{\giga\hertz}$, utilizing a bandwidth of \SI{35}{\mega\hertz} distributed over $\Nfrequency = 449$ tones, resulting in a carrier spacing of \SI{78.125}{\kilo\hertz}.
 The sounder is designed for D-\gls{mimo} measurements and captures all possible link combinations that later can be used for offline processing and analysis.
 All included radio units share the same notion of time through a distributed \gls{pps} signal, and are frequency disciplined with external coherent \gls{rb} clocks.

-The environment in which the channel samples were collected is depicted in Fig.~\ref{fig:photo-hall}, from which it is clear that it is a rich scattering environment with many metallic objects and structures, causing both reflections and shadowing.
-As shown in Fig.~\ref{fig:scenarios}, the dimensions of the room are approximately \SI{30}{\metre} long and \SI{12}{\metre} wide, with a \SI{8}{\metre} height to the ceiling.
-The access points, here called anchors, were mounted on rails approximately \SI{4}{\metre} above the floor with antennas tilted downward to cover the center of the hall.
+Fig.~\ref{fig:photo-hall} depicts the measurement environment, which is characterized as a rich scattering environment with many metallic objects and structures, causing both reflections and shadowing.
+As shown in Fig.~\ref{fig:scenarios}, the dimensions of the room are approximately \SI{30}{\metre} long and \SI{12}{\metre} wide, with a ceiling height of \SI{8}{\metre}.
+The access points, here called anchors, were mounted on rails approximately \SI{4}{\metre} above the floor with antennas tilted downward to cover the center of the room.